 How do I get to Governors Island?

+You are correct!
 The answer to a man-made urban cityscape is a man-made outdoor park at the island’s Hills, which rise 75 feet above sea level and offer some breathing space from the city.
 Zoom down the 75-foot-long slide at Slide Hill; view artist Rachel Whiteread’s permanent installation Cabin at Discovery Hill; or chill at Hammock Grove.

 After working your way through L-train crowds, fifth-floor walk-ups and the lines at Shake Shack, you’ll be more than ready for the challenges of Adventures at Governors Island, which includes a 300-foot-long zip line with a killer view of Manhattan, a 3,600-foot maze, a rock-climbing wall and a mini golf court.
-Escapades go down every weekend starting May 5 or daily in July and August.
-Prices vary for each challenge, but a daily pass is only $22.